createdbymp/splunk_on_aws/README.md

  5. In this demonstration we will be using the Amazon Linux AMI for our EC2 instance.
 For more information on EC2 AMis following this [link.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
 Depending on how much compute power (CPU, Memory, Bandwidth) you use as your Instance Type determines how efficient your Splunk server runs.
 For this demonstration we will be using the '**t2.xlarge**' Instance Type.
 Make sure to create a key pair.
 You will need this in order SSH into the server.
 It is highly recommended.
 For more information on EC2 key pairs follow this [link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 Edit 'Network Settings' to select the existing Security Group and VPC you previously created and select a public subnet for your EC2 instance.

 **Beware!
-Running your EC2 instance does cost money**.
-Unless you use the free tier.
+Running your EC2 instance does cost money.
+Please make sure to Hibernate your instance when not in use.**

 ![ec2](https://github.com/createdbymp/splunk_on_aws/assets/87043765/af8d00ec-9b4d-46e2-b6b3-0d8574945dc5)